-- 1) One of the two experiments you have been working on incorporated brine shrimp. - a) What is the $H_0$ for this experiment? (maximum of 35 words) - b) What is a H1 for this experiment? (maximum of 35 words)
+1) One of the two experiments you have been working on incorporated brine shrimp. a) What is the $H_0$ for this experiment? (maximum of 35 words) No difference in mortality between methanol and extract treatments. b) What is a $H_1$ for this experiment? (maximum of 35 words) There would be more shrimp mortality when exposed to plant extract than solvent alone.
+4 pts.

-2) How did the bacteria you are testing become antibiotic resistant? (maximum of 45 words)
+2) How did the bacteria you are testing become antibiotic resistant? (maximum of 45 words) We selected for a subpopulation that was already resistant due to a previous mutation.
 Lecture Questions: